Rated Excellent 4.8 out of 5

 A temporary residence permit is initially granted for 1 year and can be extended.

 The Argentina Medical Visa is for foreigners seeking temporary residence for complex or high-risk medical treatments in public or private health facilities in the country.
-The requirements for medical treatment include the following:
+The requirements for medical treatment include:

 Argentina medical residency is granted for 1 year and is renewable.
 For those seeking medical treatment in Argentina, a medical visa can be obtained in advance from an Argentina consular office in the U.S. Argentina is a popular destination for medical tourism due to affordable prices and high-quality services, with some specialists being U.S.-trained.